8 Best Solar Companies in Blackhawk, IL

 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Check TrustPilot, Google Reviews, the Better Business Bureau (BBB), and other review sites to see what past customers are saying about local solar companies.
-Detailed reviews can help you assess a provider's reliability and customer service.
-Be wary of companies with few or mainly poor reviews.
+Detailed reviews on these platforms can help you assess a provider's integrity and customer service.
+Stay away from providers with few or mainly poor reviews.

-Quality solar installations should have comprehensive workmanship and performance guarantees.
-The workmanship warranty covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
-The performance guarantee ensures a specific energy output level.
-Strong warranties indicate that a solar installer has faith in its installations.
+Quality solar installations should have strong workmanship and performance guarantees.
+A workmanship guarantee addresses any installation defects (such as poor alignment, poor wiring, or cracks in the panels), while a performance warranty ensures a certain level of energy production.
+Strong warranties demonstrate a company's confidence in its work.

 Incentive Type: Property Tax Incentive